Frequently asked questions

 You do not have to worry about bringing any documents with you.
 A copy of all of the evidence that you have provided to us previously, including a copy of your statement will be brought by your representative from this firm and/or your barrister.

-5. What if I am late or cannot attend court for the hearing?
+4. What happens if I am late for my hearing?

 Whilst the court has the power to vary the time and the date of the hearing, they will not accept your lateness or failure to attend.
 The most serious of consequences can be the judge striking out your case entirely.